rexnowacki/study/README.md

 ## Introduction

-This repository is a collection of my schoolwork, exercises, and projects for various classes like C programming, Project Management, and Intro to C++.
+This repository is a collection of my schoolwork, exercises, and projects for various classes like C programming, Systems Design & Analysis, and Intro to C++.
 Feel free to explore, and constructive feedback is always welcome!

 ## Table of Contents